-- June 11, 2013 – Cupid, a 15 year-old giraffe, welcomed her seventh calf.
+- June 11, 2013 – Cupid, a 15-year-old giraffe, welcomed her seventh calf.
 The male calf weighed 188 pounds and was more than 6 feet tall.

 - June 19, 2013 – Tesa, an 18-year-old giraffe, welcomed her sixth calf, a female weighing 145 pounds and standing 5 feet 8 inches tall.

 - August 5, 2013 – An endangered Grevy’s zebra was born on the Serengeti Plain.
-Within an hour after its birth the baby was able to stand on its own and nurse from its mother Brooke.
+Within an hour after its birth, the baby was able to stand on its own and nurse from its mother Brooke.
 Brooke was a 13-year old Grevy’s zebra at the time and welcomed her fifth foal.
 The new foal was the first offspring to father Two Step.
-In addition to the new foal, seven female and one male Grevy’s zebras lived on habitat at the time of the birth.
+In addition to the new foal, seven females and one male Grevy’s zebras lived on habitat at the time of the birth.

 - April 3 & 5, 2014 – A total of three marabou stork chicks were hatched on the plain to first-time parents Fig and Reba.
 Fig was also hatched at Busch Gardens more than 10 years earlier.

 - November 28, 2014 – A female Grant’s gazelle is born on Thanksgiving Day, bringing the herd size to six at the park.
 The herd spent several months behind the scenes before being reintroduced to the Serengeti Plain.